 For example, 14ers.com is an excellent resource when planning your 14er or 13er route.
 However, the 15 photos they show you of the route don’t really give you a sense of what seven miles to the top of a 14,000′ peak really feels like.
 In order to understand that, you simply have to go.
 Let experience be your guide, and if you don’t have any (don’t worry), check out these fabulous climbs from Miss Adventure Pants for your first climb.

 Be aware of your abilities within each season.
 For example, I can easily do 15 miles over rough terrain in the summer.
 However, in winter my routes are between six to eight miles.
 If you are going to up the difficulty of a route, say going from a class II to a class III climb, try picking a route with lower mileage than what you are used to.
-Setting realistic goals will help increase your chances at reaching the summit.
+Setting realistic goals will help increase your chances of reaching the summit.